WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. adjective(BRITISH): required as extra payment. （英国）需要额外的付款。

+- exclusive

+  1. adjective: excluding or not admitting other things.

+     _"an exclusive focus on success and making money"_

+  2. adjective: restricted to the person, group, or area concerned.

+     _"the couple had exclusive possession of the flat"_

+  3. adjective: catering for or available to only a few, select customers; high class and expensive.

+     _"one of Britain's most exclusive clubs"_

+  4. adjective: not including.

+     _"prices are exclusive of VAT"_

+  5. noun: an item or story published or broadcast by only one source.

 - executive

   1. adjective: relating to or having the power to put plans or actions into effect. 关于或具有使计划或行动生效的权力。